MY DEALER: C.H.I. Overhead Doors Find A Pro

 Climates: Best in mild climates

-In addition to the higher upfront cost of a wood garage door, it is also important to consider the cost of the maintenance required to preserve its beauty.
+In addition to the upfront cost of a wood garage door, it’s also important to consider the maintenance costs required to preserve its beauty.
 Without proper, regular maintenance, a wood door will begin to fade, rot, warp, or chip.

-Wood garage doors are best suited for mild climates.
-Drastic changes in outside temperatures as well as frequent contact with moisture (from rain, snow, or humidity) can cause wood to expand and warp as it absorbs this moisture.
+Wood garage doors best suit mild climates.
+Drastic changes in outside temperatures and frequent contact with moisture (from rain, snow, or humidity) can cause wood to expand and warp as it absorbs moisture.

 Pros